3 ways payments can simplify how you do business

-Know thy customer: Selling more means understanding them more.
+Know the customer: Selling more means understanding your customers better.
 How and where your customers pay are two of the most fundamental characteristics you should know.
 For example, do they use Apple Pay on mobile but a debit card in store?
-An effective payments partner can identify your customers’ preferred methods and ensure you can offer the whole range of them, both online and offline.
+An effective payments partner can identify your customers’ preferred methods and ensure you can offer the whole range of them, both online and in-person.

 Maintaining loyalty: There’s never been a more important time to build meaningful relationships with you customers.
 73% of global consumers said that they would continue to favor the businesses they relied on during the pandemic.
 If the payments data between your digital and physical channels is connected, you can build a centralized view of your customers and in turn tailor your communications to specific customers.
 For example, you could send an email with a 10% discount on the day of the month they tend to spend most.

 |Card acquisition and payment requests can return several customer identifiers.
 It‘s up to you which of these identifiers you want to use.||Passive customer recognition: Customer origin data can help you to decide if you should accept new payment methods, offer currency conversion on your terminals, or add signage in other languages in your shop.|